Bracebridge Hospital Site

 - Proximity to Downtown Bracebridge

-- Impact on environment and sensitive lands
+- Impact on the environment and sensitive lands

 - Protecting natural landscapes